Taronga Zoo is celebrating the arrival of an endangered Pygmy Hippo calf, the first born at the Zoo in nearly seven years.

 “These elusive animals continue to be threatened by loss of habitat as their forest homes are logged and converted to farmland at an alarming rate.
 They are also vulnerable to poaching, hunting and civil unrest and their wild populations continue to decline.
 Protecting their natural habitat is critical in ensuring the survival of wild populations and we can all help Pygmy Hippos by choosing paper and wood products certified by the Forest Stewardship Council” said Renae.

-Visit the Pygmy Hippo calf and mum Kambiri at Taronga Zoo Sydney daily from 9:30am - 1.30pm.
+Visit Kamina and her mum Kambiri at Taronga Zoo Sydney daily from 9:30am - 2pm.

 After 1:30pm you can view the calf and mum on the monitors and dad Fergus is in the exhibit all day next to Otters. (map reference D14).